College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

 How diverse is Strayer University - South Carolina?
-College Factual's diversity report reveals the truth about diversity at Strayer University - South Carolina.
-We analyzed racial demographics, gender ratios, student age ranges, and more.
+College Factual’s diversity report reveals the truth and stats about diversity at Strayer University - South Carolina.
+We examined racial demographics, gender ratios, student age ranges, and where students come from.

 Strayer University - South Carolina Student Population